ismir2022/ismir2022.github.io/attend/registration_staging.md

 <br>

-### Inclusions for attending the conference VIRTUALLY
+ISMIR 2022 will be a Hybrid conference allowing all registrants to choose to attend the event virtually or in-person in Bengaluru.

+### Registration benefits (Virtual participation)
 * E-version of all conference material - abstract book, program book, etc.
-* Access to the conference through the virtual conference platform that will host all sessions and exhibitions of the conference.
+* Access to the conference through the virtual conference platform that will host all hybrid sessions and exhibitions of the conference.
 No access to the physical-only events of the conference.
 * 1-year membership of the International Society for Music Information Retrieval.

-### Inclusions for attending the conference IN-PERSON
+### Registration benefits (In-Person participation)
-* Everthing included for virtual participants
+* Everything included for virtual participants
-* Conference kit/ bag with all conference material
+* Conference kit/ bag with all the conference material
 * Access to all physical sessions and exhibitions at the venue
 * Welcome reception, banquet, coffee breaks and luncheons during the conference dates (4-8 Dec)
 * Registration for IME workshop on Dec 9, 2022 is free with In-person registration.
 Please make sure you select this option during registration